jsonld-java/jsonld-java/README.md

 =========

 ### 2015-08-25
-* Deprecate Sesame-2.7 module in favour of sesame-rio-jsonld for Sesame-2.8 and 4.0
+* Remove Sesame-2.7 module in favour of sesame-rio-jsonld for Sesame-2.8 and 4.0
 * Fix bug where parsing did not fail if content was present after the end of a full JSON top level element

 ### 2015-03-12